PerseusDL/CITE-JSON-LD/README.md

 	ruby url_isolate.rb /path/to/text/file

+### scripts/to_rdf.rb
+Convert a JSON-LD file to Turtle RDF

+	ruby to_rdf.rb /path/to/json_ld/file

+If you receive this error...

+	 `require': cannot load such file -- rdf/turtle (LoadError)

+Run...

+	gem install rdf-turtle

-## Testing
+## Further testing
-I've been using JackSON to test JSON-LD templates.
+I've been using JackSON to test collections of JSON-LD templates.
 [My workflow](https://github.com/caesarfeta/JackSON/blob/master/docs/TEMPLATES.md).